soto-nicole/sem-coursework/use-cases/use-case-31.md

 ### Goal in Context

-As an X, I want to produce a report on the total population of a city so that Y.
+As a Distribution Director, I want to produce a report on the total population of a city so that I can strategically place new Central Distribution Centres (CDC) to ensure maximum efficiency when transporting goods.

 ### Scope